 Mary Endicott — Children’s Teacher

 Mary believes in and has seen the many benefits of play-based learning and has really enjoyed experiencing the co-op preschool model with her own daughter.
-Sunrise is thrilled to have Mary continue this year as Children’s Teacher.

-Brianne Talmadge – Assistant Teacher
+Brianne Talmadge – Children’s Teacher

 Brianne lives in Renton with her husband and their six children.
 She earned a Bachelor of Arts degree from the University of Washington in Tacoma, WA and received a Master’s of Arts degree in Teaching from City University in Seattle, WA.
 Brianne has worked for many years in public education before working for 8 years as the Children’s Ministry Director at a local church where she created and implemented curriculum for children preschool through 5th grade.